ConduitIO/conduit-kafka-connect-wrapper/README.md

-### Conduit plugin for Kafka connectors
+### Conduit's Kafka connector wrapper
-The Kafka connector Conduit plugin's goal is to make it possible to use existing Kafka connectors with Conduit.
+The goal of Conduit's Kafka connector wrapper is to make it possible to use existing Kafka connectors with Conduit.

-#### Pre-requisites
+### Pre-requisites
 * JDK 11
-* The plugin needs to have write permissions to the directory /var/log/conduit-kafka-connect-wrapper/
 * Currently, only Unix-like OSes are supported.

+### Logging
+The connector exposes a gRPC streaming method, `plugin.GRPCStdio/StreamStdio`, through which logs are sent to Conduit.

 ### Development
 The complete server-side code for this plugin is **not** committed to the repo.
 Rather, it's generated from a proto file,